acnn-team/acnn-team.github.io/tutorials/csp_binary.md

 Generate Random Structures
 --------------------------
-To be precise, we do not restrict the sources of structure generation but only strictly regulate the carrier files of the structures.
+To be precise, ACNN do not restrict the sources of structure generation but only strictly regulate the carrier files of the structures.

 Generally, the prepared structures are placed in the `DFT/Base` directory.